 Radiation emitted by such a body due to its temperature is called thermal radiation.
 All bodies not only emit such radiation but also absorb it from their surroundings.
 If the rate of absorption and emission from a body become equal, the body is said to be in thermal equilibrium with its surroundings.

 The spectrum of thermal radiation from a hot solid body is continuous with the following characteristics.

-There are three interrelated properties of cavity radiation,all well verified in laboratory,that any theory of cavity radiation most explain.
+There are three interrelated properties of cavity radiation, all well verified in the laboratory, that any theory of cavity radiation most explains.

 1:The Stephen Boltzmann law

 The total radiated power per unit area of the cavity aperture summed over all wavelength is called its radiant intensity I(T) and is related to the temperature by the radiation:

 The spectral radiancy R(λ) tells us how the intensity of cavity radiation varies with wavelength for a given temperature.
 It is defined so that the product R(λ) dλ gives radiated power per unit area with wavelength range extending from λ to λ+dλ.R(λ) is statistically distribution function of the form.